Elektrobit/crinit/README.md

         --version/-V - Print version information about crinit-ctl, the crinit-client library, and -- if connection is successful -- the crinit daemon.
 ```

+As noted above, it will also make use of the `CRINIT_SOCK` environment variable to know which crinit socket to connect
+to (Default: `/run/crinit/crinit.sock`).

 ## Smart bash completion for crinit-ctl